A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

-Previous RE surveys ignore the diverse decoding mechanisms.
-This survey presents a systematic review of the DL-based RE approaches for classifying the relations.
-Overall, pipeline-based and joint RE approaches have their own pros and cons.
-The advantage of pipeline-based methods is that they are staged to detect named entities and classify relations, which can explicitly model the entity and relation information.
-However, the pipeline-based approaches assume that the entities are independent of relations, which is prone to accumulating errors and may fail to capture the dependencies between entities and relations.
-In contrast, joint RE approaches are motivated by the fact that the entities and relations are closely related in real-world applications, without suffering from error accumulation.
-In addition, multiple relation triplets within an input text may share overlapping entities or relations.
-In such a scenario, it is challenging to correctly identify relation triplets in a given text since the RE models need to fully understand the entities and relations.
-Recently, \citeauthor{yan2022empirical} \shortcite{yan2022empirical} conducted an empirical study to compare the pipeline and joint RE approaches.
-With the same encoding method, the properly designed pipeline approaches can achieve competitive results with joint RE approaches.
-However, the best-performing joint RE approach still outperforms the pipeline-based ones.
+Previous RE surveys often overlook diverse decoding mechanisms.
+To bridge this gap, we provide a systematic survey of DL-based RE approaches focused on classifying the relations.
+Overall, both pipeline-based and joint RE approaches exhibit their pros and cons.
+The advantage of pipeline-based methods is that they are staged to detect named entities and classify relations, explicitly modeling the entity and relation information.
+However, the pipeline-based approaches assume that the entities are independent of relations, making them prone to accumulating errors and failing to capture the dependencies between entities and relations.
+In contrast, joint RE approaches are motivated by the fact that the entities and relations are closely related in real-world applications, thus avoiding error accumulation.
+Additionally, multiple relation triplets within an input text may share overlapping entities or relations.